cjus/python-coding-challenge/README.md

 I recently applied for a job that asked whether I'd be willing to complete a coding challenge.
 The challenge was hosted on a a programming site with the following description (note I've changed the wording to protect the challenge for future developers):

+It's the sort of problem that reminds you of all those things you learned in school but never thought you'd use in the real world.
+It's also the sort of problem that you can't brute force your way through.
+You have to think about the problem and come up with a solution that is both efficient and effective.

+**Quick summary**
 - You have a four lane bridge with one to four bikes at the start of the bridge.
 - Your goal is to get a minimum number of bikes accross the bridge.
 - To complicate matters the bridge has pot holes that bikes have to navigate by moving left or right or jumping over them.